SMESH109/ycg-slotmachine/README.md

 ## Customizing symbols

 Creating a custom strip is fairly easy.
 What is most important is that each symbol, whether an image or blank space, contains a vertical `position` that can be measured by calculating the symbol center (in pixels) from the strip top.
-A [Photoshop example](https://raw.githubusercontent.com/nuxy/slot-machine-gen/master/images/reel-strip.psd) has been provided with this package for reference.
+A [Photoshop example](https://github.com/SMESH109/ycg-slotmachine/blob/master/images/original/reel-strip.psd) has been provided with the original forked package for reference.

 ## Developers